Home » Asia Cup 2025 – Results, Standings & Final Highlights

 Asia Cup 2025 – Teams & Groups

-Alongside these established teams, three emerging nations — the United Arab Emirates, Oman, and Hong Kong — have qualified for the tournament through their performance in the 2024 ACC Premier Cup.
+Alongside these established teams, three emerging nations — the United Arab Emirates, Oman, and Hong Kong — qualified for the tournament through their performance in the 2024 ACC Premier Cup.

 Group AGroup B

-TBDSri Lanka
+PakistanSri Lanka

 United Arab EmiratesAfghanistan

-As of June 2025, the BCCI has officially announced that India will neither host nor participate in the 2025 Asia Cup due to rising geopolitical tensions with Pakistan.
+As of June 2025, the BCCI had officially announced that India would neither host nor participate in the 2025 Asia Cup due to rising geopolitical tensions with Pakistan.
+This decision also extended to all upcoming Asian Cricket Council (ACC) events, including the Women’s Emerging Teams Asia Cup.

 Asia Cup 2025 Squads